Burton Bradstock: Geography

 Burton Bradstock lies on Dorset's Jurassic Coast, which in the vicinity of the village comprises vertical cliffs up to 150 ft high.
 Near the top of these cliffs is a layer of Inferior Oolite, which contains large ammonites.
 Rockfalls result in these being accessible to fossil hunters on the beach beneath.
 At Hive Beach there is a gap in the cliffs; the National Trust owns the land here and provide a car park.
 There is a yearly Spring Tide Festival on the beach.

 Governance

-The village is within the Dorset Council ward of Chesil Bank and the parliamentary constituency of West Dorset.
-The MP since 2019, is Chris Loder (Conservative Party).
+For elections to Dorset Council, the village is in Chesil Bank ward.
+For elections to parliament, it is in West Dorset constituency.

 Transport

 The village has a frequent local bus service to Bridport via West Bay, and is also served by the X53 coastal bus service which runs east to Weymouth, Wareham and Poole and west to Bridport, Lyme Regis, Seaton and Exeter.
 The village has several local footpaths including one to the beach and the coastpath to West Bay.